invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 It's possible the emails are sent but are blocked for DNS, SPF, DKIM or other reasons.
 In these cases emailing a test invoice to [mail-tester.com](https://mail-tester.com) can help debug certain problems.

+Also, if you see in /storage/logs/invoiceninja.log this line ```error failed with stream_socket_enable_crypto(): SSL operation failed with code 1.
+OpenSSL Error messages: error:14090086:SSL routines:ssl3_get_server_certificate:certificate verify failed``` then try running `yum update` on your webserver, it should fix the ca-certificates problem.

 ## PDF conversion issues.

 We strongly recommend using the built in [snappdf](https://github.com/beganovich/snappdf) package which is a highly performant PDF generator based on the headless chrome/chromium binary.
 This package is perfect for users that have root access to their server and are able to install the required dependencies if needed.